 - General support for a research group.

-- The development of devices or software.
+- The development of software.

 What is the application assessment process?

 - Stage 1: Applications are a brief expression of interest outlining the proposed project.
 These are assessed by relevant members of our independent Research Advisory Board depending on their expertise.
 Successful applicants are invited to submit a full application within five weeks of the Stage 1 deadline.

 - Stage 2: Stage 1 applications are assessed within a week of Stage 1 deadline.
 Following notification of Stage 1 outcome, applicants have four weeks to submit their Stage 2 application.

 - External peer review: Applications are assessed by up to four external peer reviewers per application.
 These are relevant experts drawn from the fields of translational research, clinical research, clinical practice, and industry and are selected to match their expertise to the proposed project.
 We will do whatever possible to avoid bias either for or against the applicant and/or the host institution.
 Applicants are invited to suggest names of peer reviewers from whom we should not seek a review.
 External peer reviewers have 6 weeks to return their reviews.

 - Rebuttal: Applicants have the opportunity for rebuttal following receipt of external peer reviews.
 Any rebuttal must be received within ten days of request from the Sight Research UK Grants Team.

 - Research Advisory Board meeting: All external peer reviews and applicants’ rebuttals are sent to the Research Advisory Board at least three weeks prior to their meeting.
 Research Advisory Board members are asked to prepare for their meeting by pre-scoring all applications to facilitate discussion on the day.
 All Stage 2 applications are considered at the same Research Advisory Board meeting.